 Terminology

-Deepen your knowledge with common terminology or acronyms used in user acquisition for mobile game marketing.
+Deepen your knowledge with common terminology or acronyms used in the mobile gaming and apps industry

 ATT - App Tracking Transparency sets limits for data that can be gained by advertisers and publishers while giving mobile users the freedom on where they want to give out their online activities.This framework is designed to prevent apps from taking user’s data without their consent and such sweeping changes have made it harder for marketers and ad campaigners to target users as exactly as previously.